Conveyancing & Property Lawyers

-Of course, there is always a chance that the property market will fall, which might mean you end up paying too much for the property, or you may find it difficult to secure finance for it.
+Of course, buying off the plan risks the chance that the property market will fall, which might mean you end up paying too much for the property and you may therefore find it more difficult to secure finance for it leading up to settlement time.
+This is why it is preferable to buy ‘off the plan’ only in areas that have shown consistent and steady market growth over the last ten or so years.

-It’s always a good idea to do a background check on the developer and/or builder before you agree to purchase.
+When you buy property ‘off the plan’ it’s always a good idea to do a background check on the developer and/or builder before you agree to purchase.
 This includes looking at their project history and asking around to get a sense of their reputation within the industry.
-An easy way to do this is to ask the agent for a list of previously completed successful projects, so you can go and look yourself.
+An easy way to do this is to ask them for a list of previously completed successful projects, so you can go and look yourself.

-Analyse the plan carefully
+6. Analyse the floor plan carefully

 • The distance between your property and others